Let's Talk About Test... Dorian Meijs

 What are your challenges for the future?

-I want to do a lot more here at the Koning Willem I College, we are only at the beginning of an improvement process.
-Perhaps in the future there will be a special test team and, where possible, test automation will be used.
-But first the test process must be in order, the people must be sufficiently trained and must be aware of the usefulness and necessity of structured testing.
-Testersuite helps with that, but so do good templates, a clear approach, good management and the timely involvement of the test team in the projects.
-My challenge is therefore to further professionalise testing here.
+I want to do a lot more here at Koning Willem I College; we are only at the beginning of an improvement project.
+Perhaps a special test team will be created in the future and, where possible, test automation will be deployed.
+But first the testing process has to be in order, the people sufficiently trained and aware of the usefulness and necessity of structured testing.
+Testersuite helps with that, but also good templates, a clear approach, good management and timely involvement of the test team in the projects.
+So my challenge is to further professionalize testing here.

 A great challenge!
 What tips would you like to give to current test managers?

-The first tip is that a test manager should not run too fast.
-If everyone in your organisation is still cycling, you should not be driving a racing car.
-You should join them, maybe on a racing bike or an electric bike, and later maybe on a scooter.
-A test manager should look at the test maturity of the rest of the organisation, be one step above it and then take the people with him.
-If you go too fast, people will drop out.
-My second tip is that a user-friendly test management tool is indispensable to reinforce your approach and to get people on board.
-In that respect I am very happy with Testersuite.
+The first tip is that a test manager should not go too fast.
+If everyone in your organization is still cycling, you shouldn't be riding in a race car.
+You should ride along, maybe on a road bike or an electric bike, and later maybe on a scooter.
+A test manager has to look at the test maturity of the rest of the organization, is just a step above it, and can then bring people into this.
+If you go too fast then people will drop out.
+My second tip is that a user-friendly test management tool is indispensable to strengthen your approach and get people on board.
+In that respect, I really like Testersuite.

 Do you have interesting experiences in the testing profession that you would like to share?
 Let's talk!